Welcome to Sports & Societies at Fitz!

 - Cambridge Jewish Chaplaincy fb page

 Fitzwilliam College History Society hosts exciting events and socials involving leading historians and provides academic support to students.
-This term, we hope to run our events in person (pending COVID plan approval), but will run online if this is not possible.
-Find our termcard, Facebook page and Facebook group with these links!
+Find our Facebook page and Facebook group with these links!
 (Sign up via our Facebook group)

 Medical and Veterinary Society